AIAngels

 To understand why deletion is complicated, it helps to trace what actually happens when you type a message and hit send.

 First, the message leaves your device over an encrypted connection and arrives at the app's API layer.
 From there it typically gets written to a primary database, possibly with a timestamped session record attached to your account ID.
 The model uses that record to maintain conversational context.
-That context layer is what makes AI girlfriend memory feel coherent across sessions rather than starting from zero every time you open the app.
+That context layer is what makes AI girlfriend memory feel coherent across sessions instead of starting from zero every time you open the app.

 In parallel, the message may also get written to a logging pipeline that the engineering and trust-and-safety teams use for debugging, abuse detection, and model evaluation.
 This logging system is often architecturally separate from the primary database, which matters a lot for deletion.
 When you request account deletion or when you uninstall the app, the primary database record is the most likely thing to get flagged for removal.
 The logging pipeline may operate on a different schedule entirely, sometimes 30 days, sometimes 90, sometimes longer.